AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ## Cache compression

-If you are using over 6gb of Redis maxmemory, you can use cache compression to reduce the space consumed by the keys, but be aware that there is a trade-off with client-side performance.
+If you are using over 6GB of Redis `maxmemory`, you can use cache compression to reduce the space consumed by the keys.
+Be aware that there is a trade-off with client-side performance.
 If you have spare CPUs, enable it.
-See [Use Redis for session storage](../../../configuration/cache/redis-session.md).
+See [Use Redis for session storage](../../../configuration/cache/redis-session.md) in the _Configuration Guide_.

 ```yaml
 stage: